 Matthew’s Redemption is a clean and wholesome historical romantic suspense.
 It will keep you on the edge of your seat, and have you turning the pages until your eyes droop and your kindle falls to the floor.

 Best Selling Author

 Cheryl Wright is a multi-award-winning and international best-selling author of over 80 books, who has been published since 2003.

 She writes both historical western romance, and historical romantic suspense.
 Cheryl enjoys the research needed for the historical stories she writes.

 Cheryl writes Christian stories without it dominating the story.
 Her books all come under the clean and wholesome banner.
 There is absolutely no on-page sex and no profanities – she writes the kind of stories she enjoys reading.

 She focuses on relationships and family, as well as friendship.
 Her books are uplifting, leaving her readers with feelings of hope and happiness.
 All her books are small town romances, including her mail order bride stories.

-Cheryl spent several years teaching writing to aspiring writers, and wrote several non-fiction books about writing, worked as an editor for publishers, coached writers one-on-one, and has appeared at writer’s conferences in both Australia and New Zealand.
+Cheryl spent over a decade teaching writing to aspiring writers, and has published several non-fiction books about writing, worked as an editor for publishers, coached writers one-on-one, and has appeared at writer’s conferences in both Australia and New Zealand.